tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 my images to a small square and then scale to 100x100 pixels to use as thumb nails.

+A quick look...

+## Gimp

-We look at one of my sites for an example (report 2014-08-23).
+We look at one of my sites for an example output (report 2014-08-23).

 <**<https://psrr.info/pauls-reports.html>**>